wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 ArrayList<T> list, boolean isAdding)
 ```
 Functionality: <br>
-1. Get the actual day (eg. 31st) of supposed recurrence from first date of entry
+1. Get the actual day (eg. 31st) of supposed recurrence from `dayOfRecurrence` attribute of entry
 2. Get the last day of the current month
 3. Return the date with the minimum of the 2 to ensure that date of recurrence is valid

 ### Recurrence backlogging
-Illustrated below is the sequence diagram of recurrence backlogging when past entries with recurrence is added <br>
+The sequence diagram below illustrates the process of backlogging when a recurring entry dated before the current
+day is added <br>

 <img src="./Diagrams/Recurrence/recurrenceBacklogSD.png" alt="recurrenceBacklogSD" width="700"/> <br>

+#### How the recurrence backlogging works
++ Upon adding an entry with recurrence dated to the past, the `Ui#hasRecurrenceBacklog` method will be called to get
+user input on whether to backlog
++ According to the user input, `Recurrence#checkIncomeRecurrence` or `Recurrence#checkSpendingRecurrence` will be
+called to update the `lastRecurred` attribute of the entry as well as add recurring entries from the entry date to
+current date if user wishes to

 #### Implementation
-The following are notable methods used to achieve backlogging in the recurrence component
+The following are notable methods used to achieve recurrence backlogging.
+Methods `Recurrence#checkIncomeRecurrence`,
+`Recurrence#checkSpendingRecurrence` and `Parser#parseRecurrence` explained in updating recurrence above is re-used
+thus omitted below for conciseness

 ##### checkRecurrenceBacklog method
 Class: `Recurrence` <br>